Oleksiy Vadaturskyy: Biography

 Oleksiy Vadaturskyy was born in a farmer’s family in Odesa region on September 8, 1947.

 In 1971, he graduated from Odesa Technological Institute of Food Industry named after M. V. Lomonosov.

-Oleksiy started his career at Trykratne Plant of Bread Products as a chief power engineer, and later he became a chief engineer.
+Oleksiy started his career at Trykratne Plant of Bread Products as a chief power engineer, and later became a chief engineer.

 From 1980 to 1983, he headed the production department at Mykolaiv Regional Department of Bread Products.

 From 1983 to 1993, he held the position of the deputy head at Mykolaiv Regional Department of Bread Products.

 In 1991, Oleksiy Vadaturskyy founded Nibulon, a company mainly specializing in producing and selling hybrid corn and sunflower seeds.

 From 1998 to 2006, Vadaturskyy was twice elected a deputy of the Mykolaiv Regional Council.

-In November 2007, he was awarded the title of Hero of Ukraine by President Yushchenko.
+In November 2007, he was awarded the title of Hero of Ukraine by President Viktor Yushchenko.

-In November 2018, the Russian government introduced sanctions against Vadaturskyy and Nibulon company.
+In November 2018, the Russian government introduced sanctions against Vadaturskyy and Nibulon.